btroncone/ngrx.github.io/API/store.md

 # Store

-A store holds the whole [state tree](../Glossary.md#state) of your application.
+A store holds the entire state tree for your application.
+There will be one store instance per application.
-The only way to change the state inside it is to dispatch an [action](../Glossary.md#action) on it.

 ### Store Methods